edensalt/library/README.md

 - Clear form when submitted
 - Add option to change read to yes or no
 - Update read filter to read, not read, or all
+- SORT BY PAGES IS WORKING FOR NEW BOOKS, BUT SORT BY TITLE ISN'T